ericchoi97/ericchoi97/README.md

   <h1>Welcome to Eric Choi's GitHub Page</h1>

   <h2>About me</h2>
-  <p>I am a data scientist and AI enthusiast.
+  <p>I am a AI and data science enthusiast.
     I am completing a Masters in Artificial Intelligence at the University of Colorado.
     I am the founder of <a href="https://www.lastappstanding.com">Last App Standing</a>.</p>